BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

             return distance_traveled
 ```

-Updated Vertical Aspect of update_last_seen() still requires an efficient way of implementing
-increasing the speed of the droplet as it leaves curves.
+The updated Vertical Aspect of update_last_seen() still requires an efficient way of dynamically changing the speeds.
+As well as implement a way to increase the speed of the droplet as it leaves curves.

 ```
     def update_last_seen(self, mid : (int, int), t : int, x_y_map: {(int, int): Path}, speed_threshold : int) -> None: